History and Background

 META Fellowship – Third Cohort (2021-2023)

-After a year off due to the COVID-19 pandemic, Mass Cultural Council and the Klarman Family Foundation are excited to launch a third cohort of META Fellows in the Fall of 2021.
+After a year off due to the COVID-19 pandemic, Mass Cultural Council and The Klarman Family Foundation launched a third cohort of META Fellows in the Fall of 2021.
+The entire first year was held virtually as the public health situation continued to evolve.
+As we look ahead to year two we are hoping to bring this dynamic group of educators together in person to continue to share effective practices, build resources, and build community.